Starring: Song Kang-ho Song, Park So-dam, Lee Sun-kyun, Cho Yeo-jong, Choi Woo-sik

 The stink bugs act as the spirit animal for one restless family – man of the house Ki-taek, his wife Chung-sook and his children Ki-woo and Ki-jung.
 We meet them scrambling for free WiFi and folding grubby pizza boxes for pennies, until Ki-woo picks up a job with the Park family.

-The two scavenging offsprings get gigs tutoring two privileged offsprings by Photoshopping their talent and conning their way in.
+The two scavenging offsprings get gigs tutoring two privileged offsprings, by photoshopping their talent and conning their way in.
 It works, and gradually the whole family is introduced to a world of lavish domesticity in which something more sinister is lurking between the floorboards.

 This is where the plot description must stop – as the way the story develops in Parasite is excruciating, terrifying, thrilling all at once.
 Bong so fluidly zips between genres, mastering sharp wit as much as slicing violence and an urgent critique of class injustice.

 What sounds cerebral in fact tumbles into focus with giddy celebration.
 As the relationship between Ki-taek’s swindlers and Mr. Park’s pristine familial life develops, the peaceful order of things collapses.
-The possibility of horror is teased, the idyll of wealth is constantly taunted.
+The possibility of horror is teased, the idyll of wealth is brusquely taunted.